directus/directus/docs/app/insights.md

 ### Metrics Overview

-Metrics panels allow you to aggregate numeric fields into a single number.
+Metrics panels allow you to aggregate Field Items down to a single value.

 #### Metrics Panel Options